 Thus, in this work, a simplified mechanism model of PEM containing water content in ionomer, liquid water, and water vapor was established.
-According to the simulation and experiment, the simplified mechanism model was verified.
+According to the simulation and experiment by Bao etc.[14, 26, 27], the simplified mechanism model was verified.
 Then, the influence of measurement noise and process noise set values on the performance of the observer was analyzed.
 Finally, an internal state observer based on the model and the particle filter algorithm was developed.
 Based on the simulation, the internal water state trend of the PEMFC was analyzed, and the performance of the state observer based on voltage, high frequency resistance (HFR), and sensor fusion was compared.

 Numerical modeling